trotttrotttrott/trotttrotttrott.github.com/markdown/posts/2018/07/28/travel-iceland.md

 I'm approaching the end of a week in Iceland with my dad.
 It's the first time in years since I actually took time off to explore a place.
 Usually I just do it over a weekend after working nearby Monday through Friday.
 This has been different.
 I've been intentional about seeing all the sights or whatever.
 I posted an image or two on Instagram and folks started asking if I'd give them some tips because they'd be visiting sometime.

 First off, we had no idea where we were going to go when we got here.
 Two days before arriving, I reserved an SUV with Ace and booked a place in Reykjavik for two nights on Airbnb.
 The SUV was expensive - five hundred and something USD base price and another three hundred and something for insurance.
 I learned very quickly that **everything is expensive**.
-My first tip is to bring a bunch of fucking money.
+My first tip is to bring a bunch of money.

 I actually arrived a day before my pops so I picked up the car and stayed in Keflavik.
 This is where the international airport actually is - about 50km from Reykjavik.
 My Reykjavik reservation started the following day when he arrived.
 This first night, my Airbnb host was a woman named Valgerdur.
 Icelandic names are intense.